veltman/learninglunches/webservers/README.md

 AJAX is nice because it allows for a desktop app-like experience instead of the natural document-hopping experience of the web.
 It's also nice because, if a given page involves large files for certain part, you don't want to make the user wait for all of that content before the user sees anything (that would be _synchronous_).

 Let's say you have a news article, and in the middle of the article you have an interactive graphic that requires the download of a 5 MB data file.
 In the pre-AJAX world, you'd have to include that as part of the initial download of the page.
 This makes the whole thing slow to load, and causes problems if, for example, the user is on a phone and loses their data connection partway through.
 In the AJAX world, you can load the rest of the article so a user can start reading it, and in the background, you can start downloading the data (_asynchronously_), displaying a loading animation in place of the graphic until the data is done downloading.
+As AJAX becomes more and more common, we increasingly live in an era of modular webpages full of loading animations.

-AJAX also has some downsides:
+AJAX has some downsides:

 * **Different page states don't have their own URLs**.
 As stated above, URLs are a great feature of the web.
 The more you use AJAX to play with the state of a page without changing the URL, the more you break this.
 The refresh and back buttons will not behave the way they're expected to.
 If you load a URL that then changes a bunch of things dynamically using AJAX, when you share that URL later, you're sharing something different than what you're looking at.
 The next person will see the initial state of the page instead.
+Sometimes this is desirable (you don't want a URL that goes straight to a confirmation message after someone has submitted an order), but sometime's it isn't.
 There are some workarounds for these problems, but they aren't pretty (the internet: it's workarounds all the way down!).
+Think carefully about when you want your URLs to change and when you don't.
 * It introduces additional **design complexity**.
 Because you have these asynchronous, invisible requests happening, you have to make sure to design the page to work smoothly no matter what the status.
 Those requests could fail, or your user could lose their internet connection while looking at the page on their phone.
 This means lots of fallbacks, loading indicators, and that sort of thing.
 * It can affect **crawlability of your content**.
 Search engine web crawlers have different levels of ability to crawl content delivered via AJAX, depending on the details.
 For sites that care about inbound traffic from search engine (that would be... all of them?), this can be a consideration in whether/how to use AJAX.

 ---

-## Double HTTP, what does it mean? ##
+## Some implications ##

 Now that we've gone over the basic bones of pageviews, we can talk about some of the implications for how to get content to users the way you want.